Noisy Sorting Capacity: Abstract

 \section{Abstract}

 Sorting is the task of ordering $n$ elements using pairwise comparisons.
 It is well known that $m=\Theta(n\log n)$ comparisons are both necessary and sufficient when the outcomes of the comparisons are observed with no noise.
-In this paper, we study the sorting problem in the presence of noise.
-Unlike the common approach in the literature which aims to minimize the number of pairwise comparisons $m$ to achieve a given desired error probability, we consider randomized algorithms with expected number of queries $\E[M]$ and aim at characterizing the maximal ratio $\frac{n\log n}{\E[M]}$ such that the ordering of the elements can be estimated with a vanishing error probability asymptotically.
-The maximal ratio is referred to as the \emph{noisy sorting capacity}.
+In this paper, we study the sorting problem when each comparison is incorrect with some fixed yet unknown probability $p$.
+Unlike the common approach in the literature which aims to minimize the number of pairwise comparisons $m$ to achieve a given desired error probability, we consider randomized algorithms with expected number of queries $\textsf{E}[M]$ and aim at characterizing the maximal \emph{sorting rate} $\frac{n\log n}{\E[M]}$ such that the ordering of the elements can be estimated with a vanishing error probability asymptotically.
+The maximal rate is referred to as the \emph{noisy sorting capacity}.
 In this work, we derive upper and lower bounds on the noisy sorting capacity.
-We establish two lower bounds, one for fixed-length algorithms and one for variable-length algorithms.
-The proposed algorithms exploit the connection between noisy searching and channel coding with feedback and incorporate the insertion sort algorithm with the Burnashev--Zigangirov algorithm for channel coding with feedback.
-Moreover, we derive an upper bound for the noisy sorting capacity and an upper bound for the achievable rates of algorithms based on insertion sort.
+The two lower bounds --- one for fixed-length algorithms and one for variable-length algorithms --- are established by combining the insertion sort algorithm with the well-known Burnashev--Zigangirov algorithm for channel coding with feedback.
+Compared with existing methods, the proposed algorithms are universal in the sense that they do not require the knowledge of $p$, while maintaining a strictly positive sorting rate.
+Moreover, we derive a general upper bound on the noisy sorting capacity, along with an upper bound on the maximal rate that can be achieved by sorting algorithms that are based on insertion sort.